Jane Oineza: 2001–2012: Early career

-2013–2017
+2013–2017: International Recognition and Breakthrough

 In 2013, Oineza gained international recognition for her performance in the drama anthology Maalaala Mo Kaya for the episode "Manika" (lit.
 Doll) aired in 2012.
 She earned a Finalist Certificate for Best Performance by an Actress at the New York Festivals, nominee for Outstanding Performance by an Actress in a Single Drama at the Golden Screen Awards, and Best Drama nomination at the International Emmy Awards.
 Oineza played the role Nene, a girl raped by her stepfather, witnesses her mother succumb to drug addiction and escapes to a convent.
 The "Manika" episode broke barriers as one of the most-talked about episodes in the Maalaala Mo Kaya anthology, reaching a 40% national viewer rating via Kantar Media/TNS.

 Oineza was relaunched as part of Star Magic 2013.
 She was cast in a minor supporting role in Muling Buksan ang Puso and a guest role in Juan dela Cruz.
 Separately, she appeared in another Maalaala Mo Kaya episode "Bimpo" where she played a young woman born with cerebral palsy.
 Her portrayal garnered her a second nod for Best Single Performance by an Actress at the 27th PMPC Star Awards for Television, alongside acclaimed veteran actress Nora Aunor.

 In 2014, Oineza joined Pinoy Big Brother: All In as a celebrity housemate.
 She gained mixed attentions and viewer relevance because of her love-lines and strong personality.
 After 120 days, she was named 3rd Big Placer.

 In 2015, she had her first lead role in the afternoon teleserye Nasaan Ka Nang Kailangan Kita, playing the role of Corrine, a determined daughter desires to fix her broken family.

 Oineza was also featured in Sponge Cola's single "Move On", released locally and worldwide via iTunes.
 She then starred in several movies including The Love Affair (2015), Always Be My Maybe (2016), Bloody Crayons (2017), and Haunted Forest (2017).

-2018–present
+2018–present: Transition to Mature and Villain Roles: Shift to Primetime Leading Lady

 In 2018, Oineza cuts her hair short to play an antagonist role in the afternoon teleserye Araw Gabi.
 She then appeared in Los Bastardos, and also starred in the 2019 movies Finding You and Ang Henerasyong Sumuko Sa Love.

 Despite the ABS-CBN shutdown and the COVID-19 pandemic crisis, Oineza starred in two teleserye projects for TV5: I Got You (2020) and Gen Z (2021).
 She then returned to ABS-CBN for the 2021 teleserye The Broken Marriage Vow.
 In 2023, she led the cast of the afternoon drama series Nag-aapoy na Damdamin.